roby2358/oblique/DRAKIDION.md

 Queue "taskQueue" holds tasks with status = "ready"

-The waiting registry "waitingMap" holds tasks in status = "waiting" that are paused pending asynchronous responses identified by correlation IDs.
+The waiting registry "waitingMap" holds tasks in status = "waiting" that are paused pending asynchronous responses.
+The taskId is used as the correlation key for tracking waiting tasks.

 The state machine behind each task determines which structure it belongs to.